Tampa’s Museum of Science & Industry – we call it MOSI for short – is a scientific playground with more than 100 hands-on activities!

 MOSI is committed to making science real for people of all ages and backgrounds.
 Find out about accessibility information or request special accommodations here.

 Media Contacts for News Coverage

 Reporters, editors, and bloggers -- MOSI is your go-to resource for stories about family fun, innovative education, new technology, driverless cars, drones, space, and more!
 Get in touch here.

 Board of Directors

-MOSI is operated by the Museum of Science & Industry Foundation, a nonprofit organization with a volunteer board of directors made up of community leaders.
-See our directors and latest IRS Form 990 here.
+MOSI is operated by the Museum of Science & Industry Foundation, a nonprofit organization with a volunteer Board of Directors made up of community leaders.
+See our Board here.